 Return to Florem when it’s night (wait outside the city if necessary) and head for the plaza (past the Matriarch’s) to find a red-haired woman to the left and DeRosa with another woman further ahead.
 Speak to the lone woman first and then approach DeRosa–Ringabel will tail him, but eventually lose sight of him (and his good night’s sleep too).

-Once again, head to Florem when it’s night and save your game .
+Once again, head to Florem when it’s night and save your game.
 Then hurry back to the exact same spot as last time, where you’ll find DeRosa with another woman.
 Ringabel will tail DeRosa and lose him again–don’t worry, this is normal.
-The next day, Edea will pity Ringabel and decide to take action herself; however, on the night, things don’t quite go to plan…
+The next day, Edea will pity Ringabel and decide to take action herself.
+However, on the night, things don’t quite go to plan…

-Important : You must speak to the lone woman mentioned above or this second scene will just cycle endlessly!
+Caution: You must speak to the lone woman mentioned above or this second scene will just cycle endlessly!

 Boss: Fiore DeRosa

 This dandy deserves a beating, but don’t take him lightly as he’s a tough nut to crack.
-At the beginning Edea will be under the influence of Charm, so cast Esuna (White Magic) or use a Remedy to bring her back to her senses.
+At the beginning, Edea will be under the influence of Charm, so cast Esuna (White Magic) or use a Remedy to bring her back to her senses.

-DeRosa can cast Thundara to shock your party and Cura to restore around 1800 HP ; he also uses Captivating Cologne to Charm a single target.
+DeRosa can cast Thundara to shock your party and Cura to restore around 1800 HP.
+He also uses Captivating Cologne to Charm a single target.
 What makes DeRosa hard is that each time you damage him, there’s a chance his BP will rise by one.

 When he’s gathered BP, he will unleash a flurry of moves–first a normal attack, then Thundara and Cura.
 The end result is that he’ll do heavy damage to your party and heal himself in the process.